natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Natural recruitment rate Annual or more often Every 1-2 yrs Every 2+ yrs N/A
    ======================== ==================== ============= ============ ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 6. **Age at maturity/recovery time.** Biotic habitats or species that reach maturity earlier are likely to be able to recover more quickly from disturbance than those that take longer to reach maturity.
 For habitats, we refer to maturity of the habitat as a whole (i.e., a mature kelp or temperate forest) rather than reproductive maturity of individuals.
 For abiotic habitats, shorter recovery times for habitats such as mudflats decrease the consequences of exposure to human activities.
 In contrast, habitats made of bedrock will only recover on geological time scales, greatly increasing the consequences of exposure.

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring maturity/recovery time:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring maturity/recovery time:*

    ============================= ============== ========== ================ ============